-We invite you to join FEHD for a series of ground-breaking lectures from world's most distinguished academics.
+We invite you to join us here at FEHD for a series of ground-breaking lectures from some of the world's most distinguished academics.

 The series is designed to encourage continuous learning for educators, researchers, teachers and students.

-A panel of EdUHK researchers and Hong Kong school principals will also discuss how the issues relate to Hong Kong.
+A panel of EdUHK researchers and educational specialists will also discuss how the issues relate to Hong Kong.

 To watch the lectures, simply click "Watch Now" below.

 The attempt by states and institutions to categorize people by race is a process often fraught with confusion, contradiction, and unintended consequences.
 Any clear definition of race has historically proven to be ephemeral as social boundaries shift, slippages occur, and new names and collectivities emerge.
 How do individuals and groups embrace, challenge, and negotiate different racial categories and identities?
 Drawing upon the theory of racial formation, the system of racial classification in the US Census will be examined and its broader meaning considered.